-Although they earn, on average, the highest salary of all management positions, they also work extremely long hours and are essentially responsible for the success of their companies.
+Although they typically earn the highest salary of all management positions, they also work extremely long hours and are essentially responsible for the success of their companies.

 Computer and information systems managers (also known as information technology managers) plan, coordinate, and oversee technology-related activities within an organization.
 They determine the information technology needs of a company, and then implement programs to see that these needs are met.